datastax/graph-examples/README.md

 Download DSE (includes DSE Graph), DataStax Studio, and the DSE Graph Loader at https://academy.datastax.com/downloads.

-### Additional datasets

-For additional interesting datasets, you might consider the following resources:

-- [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/) - a collection of connected data in various categories such as social data, web graphs, product co-purchasing networks, review data, etc.
-- [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets) - a github repository with links to collections, large and small, of interesting public data.
-These are further categorized by industry and data type such as energy, government, machine learning, time series, sports data, transportation, etc.
-- [CRAWDAD](http://crawdad.org/) - the Community Resource for Archiving Wireless Data At Dartmouth.
-This includes wireless network trace data from a variety of sources.

 ### Graph Resources and Help:

 - DataStax Enterprise Graph [documentation](http://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/graph/graphTOC.html)